+154

+SCULPTED GEOMETRIC SEMIVARIOGRAMS

+A method is presented to calculate the geometry to match a target semivariogram in specified directions.
+An initial geometry is iteratively eroded and dilated.
+Changes that improve the match between the current geometric model and the target semivariograms are accepted.
+The resulting geometry may be applied to calculate covariance tables for kriging and simulation.

+160 The Inputs

-Custom geometric semivariograms may be constructed to match continuity structures defined in any set of directions.
-These continuity structures are represented as tables with the target semivariograms and associated lag distance.
+161 Custom geometric semivariograms may be constructed to match continu-162 ity structures defined in any set of directions.
+These continuity structures are 163 represented as tables with the target semivariograms and associated lag distance.
 The practitioner will apply site specific information and professional judgment in assigning these target directional semivariograms.
 It is anticipated that these models will be fit to at least the principal directions, with additional directions added to further constrain the resulting model.

+168

 The Initial Geometry

-Initial geometry is coded such that the final model may not have a range greater than the longest identified range nor less than the shortest identified range.
-The geometry is initialized with an outer ellipsoid of diameter equal to the largest range in all specified directions and an inner ellipsoid of diameter equal to the shortest range.
-No location outside the outer ellipsoid is allowed to be part of the geometry.
-Locations inside the inner ellipsoid are not to be taken away from the geometry.
-The remainder of the space may be switched between 1 and 0 iteratively to improve the reproduction of the target directional semivariograms (

-Figure 7).
-There is no analytical model of anisotropy used for off-diagonal directions, unlike the assumption of an ellipsoidal continuity in the off-diagonal directions in traditional semivariogram models (

-Figure 8).
-Multiple sculpted geometric semivariogram models may be calculated to represent this uncertainty in the off-diagonal directions.
-If adequate information is available, experimental semivariogram fits in off-diagonal directions may be integrated to further constrain the model.
+Initial geometry is coded such that the final model may not have a range 169 greater than the longest identified range nor less than the shortest identified range.
+170 The geometry is initialized with an outer ellipsoid of diameter equal to the largest 171 range in all specified directions and an inner ellipsoid of diameter equal to the 172 shortest range.
+No location outside the outer ellipsoid is allowed to be part of 173 the geometry.
+Locations inside the inner ellipsoid are not to be taken away from 174 the geometry.
+The remainder of the space may be switched between 1 and 0 175 iteratively to improve the reproduction of the target directional semivariograms 176 (Fig. 7).
+There is no analytical model of anisotropy used for off-diagonal direc-177 tions, unlike the assumption of an ellipsoidal continuity in the off-diagonal direc-178 tions in traditional semivariogram models (Fig. 8).
+Multiple sculpted geometric 179 semivariogram models may be calculated to represent this uncertainty in the 180